 If you're detail-oriented, like working with numbers and enjoy structure-based problems, you're an ideal candidate for an accounting major.
-Earn your undergraduate degree as an accounting major at Southern New Hampshire University and enjoy a wide range of employment opportunities.
+Earn your Bachelor of Science in Accounting at Southern New Hampshire University and enjoy a wide range of employment opportunities.
 The demand for accounting professionals continues to outpace the number of graduates in this field - and the potential for long-term job security continues to look good.

 Receive a solid foundation in accounting principles and practices at SNHU as you prepare for a career in public accounting, corporate accounting, taxation, banking, financial analysis, auditing, government services with the IRS or FBI, or scores of other accounting-related careers.
 Your career opportunities are unlimited.

-Earn your BS in Accounting at SNHU and take advantage of high-quality instruction from an accounting department faculty that includes certified public accountants and certified management accountants.
-Numerous accounting courses are also taught by adjunct faculty with professional credentials and field experience in accounting, taxation and fraud examination.
-Our adjunct faculty bring real-world experience into the classroom, and, like all of our faculty members, they're actively involved in overseeing students' success.
+Earn your BS in Accounting at SNHU and take advantage of high-quality instruction from an accounting department faculty that includes certified public accountants and certified management accountants with extensive professional experience in public accounting, corporate accounting, executive management and consulting.
+Our faculty bring real-world experience into the classroom and are actively involved in overseeing students' success.

 Your accounting major core curriculum studies will help you develop knowledge and skills that will allow you to make an immediate contribution in the workplace.
 Your coursework and its real-world applications will give you an understanding of and expertise in: